Squeezed Attention: Accelerating Long Context Length LLM Inference: Conclusion

 \section{Conclusion}

-In this work, we propose \OURS as a method for accelerating attention in long context-length applications.
-Our method groups the keys and uses representative centroids for each group to quickly identify which keys are important for the attention operation.
-For fixed context applications, we can cluster the keys offline using K-means.
+We propose \OURS as a method for accelerating attention in long context-length applications.
+Our method groups the fixed context keys by applying K-means clustering offline and leverages representative centroids for each cluster to quickly identify important keys.
 Online during inference, we first compare the new input query with the representative centroids, and then only compute exact attention for these important keys.
 Our method can be extended to the hierarchical retrieval scheme, which can reduce the memory and compute complexity of lookups to logarithmic complexity with respect to the fixed context length. \OURS is able to provide 4.3$\times$ / 4.2$\times$ speedups during prefill and decode phases for long context inference, while maintaining accuracy.
 Additionally, we outline how our algorithm can be extended using a hierarchical centroid lookup, allowing us to achieve the accuracy of fine-grained centroid lookups while maintaining the efficiency of coarse-grained centroids, thereby improving the scalability of our approach for longer context lengths.
 Our approach accelerates long context length LLM inference with fixed context applications while maintaining accuracy.